-We have just argued that the choice between proxy OC vs. NOC has to do with whether the controlled complement of the proxy verb is transparent for Agree or not.
-Such clausal transparency is a necessary condition for proxy OC to obtain, just as clausal opacity is a necessary condition for proxy NOC to obtain.
+is a necessary condition for proxy OC to obtain, just as clausal opacity is a necessary condition for proxy NOC to obtain.
 But it is ultimately not a sufficient condition.

 Our NON-PROXY OC SPEAKERS allow exhaustive and partial OC under a predicate like 'ask' but disallow proxy OC.
-The fact that such speakers parse control under 'ask' as OC must mean that the innermost control complement is transparent to Agree: i.e. is headed by $C{permission}$ .
+The fact that such speakers parse control under 'ask' as OC must mean that the innermost control complement is transparent to Agree: i.e. is headed by $C{permission}$.
 Why do such speakers disallow proxy OC in this scenario?
 For us this follows directly from the idea that, for such speakers, the $C{permission}$ head in the control complement is not lexically specified to allow a proxy semantic extension.
 Rather, $C{permission}$ is lexically specified to optionally allow the more restricted part-of semantic extension described in (79).
 This class of NON-PROXY OC SPEAKERS in German and Italian thus has an English-like grammar: exhaustive and partial OC are licit under a predicate like 'ask', but proxy OC is not.

 The category of NON-PROXY NOC SPEAKERS involves speakers that allow only exhaustive and partial NOC under permission-seeking and -granting predicates.
 As NOC speakers, the innermost control CP of 'ask' must instantiate an opaque phasal domain, precluding a syntactic dependency between the controller and controllee.
 We thus predict that NON-PROXY NOC SPEAKERS should disallow not only proxy OC but also partial and exhaustive OC under a proxy control predicate.
 This prediction is also met, suggesting again that, while structural differences regulate the choice between OC and NOC, they do not influence the degree of exhaustivity in the control relation.
 Interestingly, NON-PROXY NOC SPEAKERS allow exhaustive and partial NOC under a proxy control predicate.
 It is less clear why proxy NOC should be impossible in this case since, as we have discussed above, the choice between these readings reduces to the possible reference of the logophoric operator in the control clause.
 We propose here that the answer may simply be a functional one, having to do with processing difficulty.
-For such speakers, an $i \rightarrow proxy(i)$ discourse pragmatic relation (between the logophoric operator and the controller) is more difficult to process than an $i \rightarrow i$ or $i \rightarrow i+$ relation.
+For such speakers, an $i \to proxy(i)$ discourse pragmatic relation (between the logophoric operator and the controller) is more difficult to process than an $i \to i$ or $i \to i+$ relation.
 Potential evidence for this comes from the fact that there were no speakers among our consultants that disallowed the simpler versions of NOC, e.g. exhaustive and partial NOC, while allowing proxy NOC.